2025 Seattle Mariners season: American League Championship Series

 The Mariners made two changes to their roster for the ALCS.
 Starting pitcher Bryan Woo and utility player Miles Mastrobuoni replaced third baseman Ben Williamson and outfielder Luke Raley.

 In Game 1, George Springer belted Bryce Miller's first pitch for a leadoff home run, spotting Toronto an early 1–0 lead.
 It was the only run Seattle allowed in the game and one of two Toronto hits.
 Miller, throwing on short rest after starting Game 4 of the ALDS, pitched an efficient six innings.
 Cal Raleigh tied the game in the top of the 6th inning, hitting a home run off starter Kevin Gausman.
 After walking Julio Rodríguez, Gausman was relieved by Brendon Little.
 Rodríguez advanced to second base on a wild pitch, then Jorge Polanco hit an RBI single, putting the Mariners in the lead.
 Polanco hit another RBI single in the 8th inning, scoring Randy Arozarena.
 Relievers Gabe Speier, Matt Brash, and Andrés Muñoz each threw a perfect inning on 8 pitches, with Muñoz earning his second postseason save.
 The Mariners had not won an ALCS game since Game 3 of the 2001 ALCS.

 Three home runs powered the Mariners to a Game 2 win.
 Rodríguez hit a three-run home run in the top of the first inning, staking the Mariners an early lead.
 Within two innings, the Blue Jays evened the score.
-In the bottom of the first inning, Springer scored on a throwing error by Josh Naylor to first base, and Alejandro Kirk hit an RBI single.
+In the bottom of the first inning, Springer scored on a throwing error by Josh Naylor to first base and Alejandro Kirk hit an RBI single.
 Logan Gilbert allowed a walk and two singles, including a two-out RBI single to Nathan Lukes, in the second inning.
 Gilbert, after pitching in Games 3 and 5 of the ALDS, lasted three innings, leaving with the game tied 3–3.
 His counterpart, Trey Yesavage, was pulled after allowing the first two batters to reach in the fifth inning.
 Reliever Louis Varland struck out Rodríguez, but Polanco then hit a three-run home run, restoring the Mariners lead.
-Seattle added on after a Mitch Garver triple with an RBI single by J. P. Crawford in the sixth inning.
+Seattle added on in the sixth inning after a Mitch Garver triple with an RBI single by J. P. Crawford.
 Naylor hit a two-run home run in the seventh inning off Braydon Fisher.
 Toronto used three pitchers that inning, with Crawford hitting a sacrifice fly off Chris Bassitt for the game's final run.
 Mariners relievers did not allow any runs for the second consecutive game.
 Eduard Bazardo, Carlos Vargas, and Emerson Hancock each pitched two innings to secure the 10–3 win.